 Step 3: Redirect your attention to something specific (5 seconds)

-The key word is “specific.”
-Your brain needs something to grab onto.
-“Think about work” is weak.
-“Open the email from your boss and draft a reply” is strong.
+The useful part is specificity.
+"Think about work" is vague; "open the email from your boss and draft a reply" gives your attention a clear next step.

-One of the fears that keeps people stuck is the idea that recovery means becoming asexual, that you have to shut down your sexuality entirely to be safe.
+One fear that keeps people stuck is the idea that recovery means becoming asexual, or that you have to shut down your sexuality entirely to be safe.

 Sexual thoughts may be strongly linked to porn content.
 Fantasies might default to scenes or categories you watched.
-This is normal, your brain’s neural pathways haven’t rewired yet.
+This is common early on, while the old cues are still familiar.

-If you’re going through the flatline, you might have very few sexual thoughts at all during this period.
-That’s fine too.
+If you're going through the flatline, you might have very few sexual thoughts at all during this period.
+That can also happen.

 Sexual thoughts start shifting.
 You may notice more attraction to real people, more responsiveness to physical presence rather than visual stimulation.
 Fantasies become less scripted and more organic.

 This transition can feel disorienting.
-Your old sexual template was shaped by years of porn.
-The new one is still forming.
-Be patient with the awkwardness.
+Your old sexual template was shaped by years of porn, and the new one is still forming.
+Some awkwardness is normal during this shift.

-Sexual thoughts feel more natural, more connected to genuine desire and less to compulsion.
-The difference is unmistakable once you’ve experienced it.
-Healthy sexual thoughts have an openness to them.
-Compulsive ones felt like a tunnel.
+Sexual thoughts feel more natural, more connected to genuine desire and less driven by compulsion.
+Healthy sexual thoughts often have more openness to them.
+Compulsive ones tend to feel narrow and urgent.

 "I keep replaying scenes from porn I watched."